ML4GW/ml4gw/README.md

 ## Installation
 ### Pip installation
-If have [Poetry](https://python-poetry.org/) installed as a pip build backend, you can install `ml4gw` by pointing `pip` at this repo:
+You can install `ml4gw` by pointing `pip` at this repo:

 ```console
 pip install git+https://github.com/ML4GW/ml4gw.git
 ```

-If you have a specific version of CUDA you need to build `torch` against, please see the PyTorch installation instructions [here](https://pytorch.org/) (specifically you can include a `--extra-index-url` kwarg pointing to the location of the desired `torch` wheels).
+To build with a specific version of PyTorch/CUDA, please see the PyTorch installation instructions [here](https://pytorch.org/get-started/previous-versions/) to see how to specify the desired torch version and `--extra-index-url` flag.

 ### Poetry installation
 `ml4gw` is also fully compatible with use in Poetry, with your `pyproject.toml` set up like